EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

  * A spacelike signature seems unconditionally compatible with a direct zero order term, and we have a tentative theoretical argument as to why.
  * Some spacelike signatures are compatible with a SPS zero order term.
  * Some timelike signatures are compatible with a SPS zero order term.
+ * We have been unable to find a stable discrete implementation of a `t` based zero order term.

 NOTE: there are still some known and suspected shortcomings and bugs in the code relating to SPS terms; and conclusions regarding SPS are all quite tentative